 In support of his thesis, Currid lists a number of interesting parallels, and as I said, in a few cases the polemic language is clear.
 But I think Currid’s general approach fails on a couple counts:

 - Polemic is still derivative.
-If Currid is seeking to vindicate the human authors of Scripture of borrowing from their neighbors, arguing that they are writing as polemic is a strange argument to make.
-No matter how sophisticated an author’s use an original source may be, polemic still is essentially an appropriation of a more original source, and the turning of the thematic material on its head would still be essentially a demythologizing, albeit with a radically subversive rather than a furtive hand.
+If Currid is seeking to vindicate the human authors of Scripture of borrowing from their neighbors, asserting that they are writing as polemic is a strange argument to make.
+No matter how sophisticated an author’s use of an original source may be, polemic still is essentially an appropriation of a more original source, and the turning of the thematic material on its head would still be essentially a demythologizing, albeit with a radically subversive rather than a furtive hand.

 - The Polemic argument undermines historicity.
 Currid conscientiously sees the events recorded in Scripture as historical events, so it is puzzling to me how he stumbles into this trap.
 But he elevates the human work of polemic to such an extent that the historicity cannot but be called into question.
 A case in point is chapter 9, in which Currid catalogs a number of parallels between Egyptian myth and the Exodus account of Aaron’s rod becoming a serpent.
 He concludes that “The writer was quite knowledgeable of Egyptian culture and religion . . . he used that detailed understanding in a subtle but powerful way.
 He simply polemicized Egyptian beliefs in order to exalt Yahweh.”
 This, Currid declares, “stands as a monument to the literary genius of the Exodus author.”
-In another example, Currid sees echoes of the Egyptian Horus myth in the story of Moses escape from Pharaoh and concludes that “the biblical author may have employed this echo from a well-known Egyptian myth for polemical reasons.”
+In another example, Currid sees echoes of the Egyptian Horus myth in the story of Moses’ escape from Pharaoh and concludes that “the biblical author may have employed this echo from a well-known Egyptian myth for polemical reasons.”

 To state the problem as clearly as possible: Did the author of Exodus write about Yahweh appearing to Israel at Sinai in a cloud and a storm because he is a literary genius deliberately writing a Baal polemic?
 Or did he write that way because that is how Yahweh actually appeared to Israel?
 Currid seems to want to affirm the latter, while arguing the former.